Who is this study for?

 What happens if a parent agrees to participate?

-If a parent agrees to participate in the study, an interview will be arranged at a time and location which is convenient for the parent.
-This can be face-to-face, by telephone or video call (ie: Zoom or Microsoft Teams).
-The interview date/time/location will be organised at the time a parent agrees to participate in the study (this would be when the parent and Helen speak to discuss the study).
+If a parent agrees to participate in the study, an interview will be arranged at a time which is convenient for the parent.
+This can be by telephone or video call (ie: Zoom or Microsoft Teams).
+The interview date/time will be organised at the time a parent agrees to participate in the study (this would be when the parent and Helen speak to discuss the study).
 Consent will be taken at the time of the interview.
 A copy of the consent form is in the parent information pack so parents can read this in advance to understand what they are consenting to.

 The interview has questions around what is important when making treatment decisions, who is involved in making these decisions and whether with the more decisions parents make their views change in how they make these decisions.
 The questions are a guide to start the interview and the conversation will be directed by what parents want to discuss around their decision-making experiences.